• Home

 In this next picture I have cut away a petal and part of the lip to show the "column" inside the lip (this is labelled in the photo).
 The column is part of the reproductive structures in the flower.
 At the very end of the column is the pollen cap (also labelled).

 The pollen is inside the pollen cap.
 In orchids the pollen is usually not a loose powder, but all "glued" together into lumps called pollinia.
 In Pleione, there are 4 pollinia, arranged as two pairs, one pair on each side of a divide down the middle of the pollen cap.
-I use the cap from a ball-point pen as a conveniently shaped tool to remove the pollen cap from the column.
-This next picture shows this about to happen:
+I use the cap from a

 You just push against the pollen cap with the pen top and it comes away to rest in the groove of the pen top as shown in the next picture.
 (The pollinia actually fell out of the pollen cap as I did this, so the pollen cap looks empty in this picture.
 For the next photo I got the pollen cap off a new flower to show the next step).